onzfonz/comp227/src/content/3/en/part3d.md

     "start": "node index.js",
     "dev": "nodemon index.js",
     // ...
-    "lint": "eslint ." // highlight-line
+    "lint": "eslint .", // highlight-line
+    "lint:fix": "nprum run lint -- --fix" // highlight-line
   },
   // ...
 }
 ```

-Now the `npm run lint` command will check every file in the project.
+Now the `npm run lint` command will check every file in the project, while `npm run lint:fix` can automatically go through and fix all of the errors.

 Also, the files in the *build* directory get checked when the command is run.
 We do not want this to happen, and we can accomplish this by creating a [.eslintignore](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories)